airjam-co/globetrotter/README.md

 ## Support Globetrotter

-😃 If you like GlobeTrotter, you can help us out for a [couple of beers](https://donorbox.org/support-airjam) 🍺 or give it a star ⭐
+😃 If you like Globetrotter, you can help us out for a [couple of beers](https://donorbox.org/support-airjam) 🍺 or give it a star ⭐